Bray Lake Terms and Conditions

 - Should circumstances/weather make teaching impossible then mutually suitable dates will be arranged, refunds cannot be given in these circumstances.

 - Refunds are not available to customers who start courses and subsequently choose not to continue.

-- Every precaution is taken to ensure the hygiene of our hire wetsuits.
+- Every precaution is taken to ensure the cleanliness of our hire wetsuits.
 Customers with known skin complaints which may be contagious are requested to contact Bray Lake Watersports in advance of their course.